Haisong6768/webpack-template/README.md

 ## Notes

+- Place your source files inside the `/src` directory.
 - For absolute beginners, press Ctrl/Cmd + C to terminate the dev server.
 - Configurations for development(`npm run dev` and `npm run build`) are contained in the `webpack.dev.js` file.
 - Configurations for production(`npm run prod`) are contained in the `webpack.prod.js` file.